Why do we underestimate the influence of the situation on people’s behavior?

 What it is

-The fundamental attribution error describes how very overemphasize a person’s internal traits when trying to explain their behavior, and underemphasize situational factors.
+The fundamental attribution error describes how we overemphasize a person’s internal traits when trying to explain their behavior, and underemphasize situational factors.

 Why it happens

 Generally speaking, the FAE happens because adjusting our perception to account for the situation takes effort, and we might not always have the time or cognitive resources to do so.
 Other times, we ignore the situation because we believe that it’s not relevant, instead seeing behavior as diagnostic of certain personality traits.